Billotais/cs_401_project/README.md

 ## Milestone 3

 In milestone 3, we performed a more detailed by-country analysis.
 In particular we looked at the herding effect.
 We also implemented our bias correction formula.
-Moreover, our previous analysis from milestone 2 was run onn all categories.
-The resulting plots can all be found in the `img/` folder
+Moreover, our previous analysis from milestone 2 was run on all categories, using `script_categories.py` and `script_countries.py`.
+The resulting plots can all be found in the `img/` folder.

-The new results were added to the notebook, and a datastory is available here : https://ada-lyn.github.io/
+The new results were added to the notebook, and a full datastory is available here : https://ada-lyn.github.io/